-No expense or effort will be spared until THE WORLD is recognized as the GREATEST, as well as the BRIGHTEST and CHEAPEST PAPER in AMERICA as well as the BRIGHTEST and CHEAPEST PAPER in AMERICA
+No exponse or effort will be spared until THE WORLD is recognized as the GREATEST, as well as the Bicigli Les I and Chearest as well as the Bicigli Les I and Chearest PAPER in AMERICA

-THE WORLD, as the leading Democratic newspaper in the country, knows no faction and recognizes no individual ambitions or aspirations aside from the general good of the party and the Republic It seeks the triumph of principles-not man.
-It in the general Democratic ideas and Adeals-not a faction or fraction of the Dety.
+The World, as the leading Democratic newspaper in the country, knows no faction and recognizes no individual ambitions or aspirations aside from the general good of the party and the Republic It seeks the triumph of principles-not med.
+It upholds great Democratic ideas and ideals-not a faction or fraction of the party.

-At the entrance of the new year the new World desires to express its gratitude for the hearty welcome it has accaved and the magnificent success it has already achieved.
-Its welcome comes from the people.
-Its success is their world.
-They have endorsed its merits by more than trobling its advertising.
-For this they are entitled to dur warm thanks.
+At the citrance of the new year the new World Respects to express its gratitude for the hearty welcome comes from the people.
+Its success is their work.
+They have endorsed its merits by more than trebling its circulation in six months, and by doubling its advertising.
+For this they are entitled to our warm thanks.